adrido/minetest-mapper-cpp/doc/build-instructions.rst

     be included in the packages, even if python-docutils is in fact installed and even if the converted documentation is available (e.g. because it was generated manually).

+    See also the note below.

+HTML Documentation note:
+    If both REQUIRE_HTML_DOCUMENTATION and DISABLE_HTML_DOCUMENTATION are disabled, then the question of whether HTML documentation will be generated depends on whether python-docutils is installed.
+If installed, then henceforth HTML documentation will be generated.
+If not installed, then it will not be generated.

+    As long as REQUIRE_HTML_DOCUMENTATION and DISABLE_HTML_DOCUMENTATION are both disabled then, for consistency, once python-docutils has been found to be installed and the decision has been made to generate HTML documentation, this decision persists.
+    If subsequently python-docutils is deinstalled, or can no longer be found, later builds will fail, until the situation has been fixed.
+This can be done in several
+    ways:

+    - (Obviously:) Reinstalling python-docutils, or making sure it can be found.

+    - Enabling both REQUIRE_HTML_DOCUMENTATION and DISABLE_HTML_DOCUMENTATION.
+As this
+      is not a sensible combination, the build system will disable both, and it will then also reevaluate the persistent decision to generate HTML documentation.

+    - Setting DISABLE_HTML_DOCUMENTATION to True to permanently disable generation of HTML documentation.

+    - Setting DISABLE_HTML_DOCUMENTATION to True, running cmake, and then setting it back to false.
+This will disable HTML generation until python-docutils is available again.

 Converting the Documentation
 ============================